We are now ready to replace the emulated RAN with physical gNBs and

 5G-connected devices must have a SIM card, which you are responsible

-for creating and inserting.
-You will need a SIM card writer (these
+for programming and inserting.
+You will need a SIM card writer, such

-MNC=01 (TEST).
-You should use whatever values are appropriate for your
+should use whatever values are appropriate for your local environment,

 IMSI: each one is unique, matching pattern